4. Processes with Markovian increments#

 4.3.2.
 An economic rationale#

-\[\begin{align*} X_{t+1} = \hspace{.2cm} &{\mathbb A}X_t + {\mathbb B}W_{t+1} \cr {\widehat C}_{t+1} - {\widehat C}_t = \hspace{.2cm} & {\mathbb D} X_t + \nu + {\mathbb F} W_{t+1} \cr {\widehat V}_t = \hspace{.2cm} & (1 - \beta) {\widehat C}_t + \left(\frac {\beta} {1 - \gamma} \right) {\widehat R}_t \cr {\widehat R}_t = \hspace{.2cm} & \log {\mathbb E} \left( \exp\left[ (1 - \gamma) {\widehat V}_{t+1} \right] \mid {\mathfrak A}_t \right) \end{align*} \]
+\[\begin{align*} X_{t+1} = \hspace{.2cm} &{\mathbb A}X_t + {\mathbb B}W_{t+1} \cr {\widehat C}_{t+1} - {\widehat C}_t = \hspace{.2cm} & {\mathbb D} X_t + \eta + {\mathbb F} W_{t+1} \cr {\widehat V}_t = \hspace{.2cm} & (1 - \beta) {\widehat C}_t + \beta {\widehat R}_t \cr {\widehat R}_t = \hspace{.2cm} & \frac 1 {1-\gamma} \log {\mathbb E} \left( \exp\left[ (1 - \gamma) {\widehat V}_{t+1} \right] \mid {\mathfrak A}_t \right) \end{align*} \]

-\[{\widehat V}_t = (1-\beta) {\widehat C}_t + \beta {\mathbb E} \left( {\widehat V}_{t+1} \mid {\mathfrak A}_t \right), \]
+\[{\widehat V}_t = (1-\beta) {\widehat C}_t + \beta {\mathbb E} \left( {\widehat V}_{t+1} \mid {\mathfrak A}_t \right). \]

 which can be solved forward to obtain:

-\[{\widehat V}_t = (1-\beta) \sum_{\tau = 0} ^\infty {\mathbb E} \left({\widehat C}_{t+\tau} \mid {\mathfrak A}_t \right). \]
+\[{\widehat V}_t = (1-\beta) \sum_{\tau = 0} ^\infty \beta^\tau {\mathbb E} \left({\widehat C}_{t+\tau} \mid {\mathfrak A}_t \right). \]

 When the process \(\{ {\mathbb D} X_t\}\) is highly persistent, there is said to be substantial “long-run risk” in consumption.
 [Bansal and Yaron, 2004] also consider a process governing stochastic volatility that we abstract from in the computations that follow.
 While the illustrative calculations in what follows use the VAR-type application of [Hansen et al., 2008], some of the basic insights extend much more generally.